 Research shows that some female dogs run from home, even to faraway places, when in heat to either find mates or to protect themselves.
 It does not mean anything more than that it is simply an inherent instinct in them.
 It makes it important to take care of them when they are in heat.

 How can you comfort and care for your female dog in heat?

 All the raging hormones mean that your dog can take steps that can land her in serious trouble.
 You need to take care of your dog by protecting her from any potentially dangerous situations.
 Here are a few steps that you need to take:

 1. Do not even think about off-leash walks.

-Even if she is accustomed to walks without the leash, you should not take a chance.
+Even if she is accustomed to walks without a leash, you should not take a chance.
 Leashed walks would allow you to protect her from any aggressive males (they know when the female is in heat), keep her from running away, and protect others in case she becomes aggressive.

 2. Ensure that your dog is never alone outside.

-Even if she goes only as far as into the yard, don’t let be alone or at least keep an eye on her to protect her in case any male dogs enter the yard.
+Even if she goes only as far as into the yard, don’t let her be alone or at least keep an eye on her to protect her in case any male dogs enter the yard.
 No fence is high enough to keep male dogs away when they know a female is in heat.
 You may even keep her on a leash in the yard as well.